qlineai2025/qline/DOCUMENTATION.md

 *   **High Contrast (Contrast Icon)**: Toggles the display between standard mode (black text on a light background) and high-contrast mode (white text on a black background).
 *   **Flip Horizontal (ArrowLeftRight Icon)**: Mirrors the prompter text horizontally.
 This is essential for use with physical teleprompter hardware that uses a mirror.
 *   **Flip Vertical (ArrowUpDown Icon)**: Flips the prompter text vertically.
 *   **Full Screen (Maximize/Minimize Icon)**: Manually toggles the full-screen view.
-Note that pressing "Play" also automatically enters full-screen.
+Pressing "Play" also automatically enters full-screen, unless "Assist Mode" is active.
 Pressing the 'Escape' key will exit full-screen mode.

 ### Fine-Tuning Controls (Sliders & Presets)